JeffreyMFarley/Mp3Reduce/README.md

 - March 12th - Mac and PC updates (Strategies A - F)
 - March 14th - Mac and PC updates (Strategies A - H)
 - March 15th - Mac and PC updates (Strategies A - H)
+- March 19th - Mac and PC updates (Strategies A - H')